Wouhoo/TotemGDT-2024Q1-Team1/Robot-Stealth-Game/Assets/Scripts/EnemyAI/README.txt

 * You may need to look through said class to know what inputs the constructor requires
 * And you are done.

+IMPLEMENTATION NOTICE: Make sure you add a NavMeshAgent to the enemy in unity (see unity documentation on navigation meshes!)

 ---------------------------------------------------------------------

 >                        <